Marys Medicine

 In particular, please continue taking your aspirin.

 Please bring with you any medication and any recent blood test results or chest x-rays.
+You may bring a favourite music CD, as this can be played during the procedure.

 You are encouraged to bring a friend or family member.